matfax/klassindex/README.md

 -   is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning
 -   is not depending on a class loader
--   is leight-weight and simple
+-   is light-weight and simple
 -   supports incremental compilation in IntelliJ and Android Studio

 ## How to use it?